mfrancisgioia/influence-finder/README.md

 A Python script ingests the raw CSV and applies three analytical transforms:

-- Filters 11,560 accounts down to the ~3,300 with media tags (journalists, outlets, TV news, print, podcasts) — the actionable subset for campaign targeting
+- Filters 11,560 accounts down to ~3,300 with media tags (journalists, outlets, TV news, print, podcasts) — the actionable subset for campaign targeting
 - Computes the **affinity index** for each account: policy elite reach ÷ general population reach.
 This is the primary ranking signal — it surfaces who over-indexes with policy elites, not just who is big
 - Classifies **partisan lean** (Democratic / Republican / Bipartisan) from the dem/rep reach ratio, with a median gate to prevent low-signal accounts from defaulting to bipartisan